Graduate student club and organization handbook

 - Article III Membership: State requirements, rights, duties, resignation, and termination methods for members.
 Remember, according to University policy, no organization may discriminate in its membership with regards to race, color, creed, national origin, age, sex, handicap or sexual orientation.

-- Article IV Officers: List the officers of your organization, method of selection, term of office and general duties.
+- Article IV Officers: List the organization’s officers, method of selection, term of office, and general duties.

-- Article V Executive Council: State the composition of the Executive Council (committee or board) and method of the selection to members, their term of office, general duties, authority, and responsibility.
+- Article V Executive Council: State the composition of the Executive Council (committee or board) and method of the selection, their terms of office, general duties, authority, and responsibilities.
 Provision for vacancies of officers or other executive council members may be included in a section under this article.

 - Article VI Quorum: State the size for all of your organization’s regular meetings.

-- Article VII Parliamentary Procedures: Questions of parliamentary procedure shall be decided according to Robert’s Rules of Order, latest Edition.
+- Article VII Parliamentary Procedures: Questions of parliamentary procedure shall be decided according to the latest edition of Robert’s Rules of Order.

-- Article VIII Amendments: Amendments require previous notification to the membership and 2/3’s or 3/4’s affirmative vote of those present and voting, or those present for this adoption.
+- Article VIII Amendments: Amendments require previous notification to the membership and two-thirds or three-fourths affirmative vote of those present and voting or those present for this adoption.

 F. Club funding request guidelines

-- Only clubs and organizations that have been officially recognized by the GSA for the current academic year are eligible to apply for funding.
+- Only clubs and organizations that have been officially recognized by the GSA for the current academic year, August-July, are eligible to apply for funding.
 Funding for an event is contingent upon the availability of GSA funds and the approval from GSA club funding committee.

 - Funding limits